EECS150/asic-labs-fa22/project/checkpoint2.md

 1. `csrw tohost,t2` (short for `csrrw x0,csr,rs1` where `csr = 0x51E`)
 2. `csrwi tohost,1` (short for `csrrwi x0,csr,zimm` where `csr = 0x51E`)

-`csrw` will write the value from register in rs1. `csrwi` will write the immediate (stored in rs1) to the addressed csr.
+`csrw` will write the value from register in rs1. `csrwi` will write the immediate (stored in the same bit field as rs1) to the addressed csr.
 Note that you do not need to write to rd (writing to x0 does nothing).

 <p align="center">
 <img src="./figs/csrw.png" width="800" />